Jump to the content

 Colombia: For the environment and the rights of indigenous children

-Colombia is one of the most dangerous countries in the world for environmental protection activists.
-And in no region in the country, more activists are murdered than in the Cauca.
-Despite the threat, Daniela (24) fights for the forests and water sources of her people without violence.
+Colombia is one of the most dangerous countries in the world for environmental activists.
+And in no other region of the country are more activists murdered than in Cauca.
+Despite the threat, Daniela (24) fights non-violently for the forests and water sources of her people.
 And for the children.

-“I am a member of Kiwe Thegas.
-We are the self -defense group of my people, NASA.
-We are committed to harmony and Buen Vivir, the 'good life' for everyone in harmony with nature.
-Our struggle for peace brings us into conflict with guerrillas, drug cartels and the agricultural industry.
-Because the fertile earth of our mountains is in demand.
-Forests are destroyed to make room for huge sugar cane fields and the illegal cultivation of Coca.
+“I am a member of the Kiwe Thegnas.
+We are the self-defense group of my people, the Nasa.
+We work non-violently for harmony and Buen Vivir, the ‘Good Life’ for all in harmony with nature.
+Our struggle for peace brings us into conflict with guerrillas, drug cartels, and the agricultural industry.
+The fertile soil of our mountains is coveted.
+Forests are destroyed to make way for vast sugarcane fields and the illegal cultivation of coca.”.

-The chemicals used poison our water sources.
-One of my tasks is to teach children our history and respect for mother nature.
-Knowledge is also a protection: Anyone who belongs to the KIWE Thegas is not easily recruited by armed groups.
-If it happens, we try to move the young people to leave.
+The chemicals used are poisoning our water sources.
+My job includes teaching children our history and respect for Mother Nature.
+This knowledge also provides protection: those who belong to the Kiwe Thegnas are less likely to be recruited by armed groups.
+If it does happen, we try to persuade the young people to leave.

-Often with success and the annoyance of the criminals.
-I lost family members and leaders of my people.
-You have paid the price to have opposed the armed groups.
-I too was threatened.
-They said I should stop speaking publicly.
-I would disturb your business.
-It is worrying to hear from someone: 'If you continue to speak in your meetings, we could do something to you'.
-Right on my doorstep, they asked me if I wanted to end in a coffin.
-Of course that scares.
+Often successfully, much to the criminals' chagrin.
+I've lost family members and leaders of my people.
+They paid the price for standing up to the armed groups.
+I, too, have been threatened.
+They told me to stop speaking publicly.
+I was interfering with their business.
+It's unsettling to hear someone say, 'If you continue speaking out at your meetings, we might do something to you.'
+Right outside my front door, they asked me if I wanted to end up in a coffin.
+Of course, that's frightening.

-I went out of my village for a while.
-But many young people said: 'We don't want you to go.
-You are the voice for those who are afraid to comment. ' That gave me the strength to continue fighting.
-I will continue the legacy of my grandparents.
-I will continue to defend life. "
+For a while, I left my village.
+But many young people said, 'We don't want you to leave.
+You are the voice for those who are afraid to speak out.'
+That gave me the strength to keep fighting.
+I will continue my grandparents' legacy.
+I will continue to defend life